discretize/discretize-guides/guides/cc-distribution/index.md

 <Tab title="Arkk">
 <Divider text="Arkk"/>
 At 1800 Arkk has a small defiance bar that appears after the bloom pushing phase at 80%, 50% and 30%.
-Once again you have the <SpecialActionKey name="hypernovalaunch"/> working in your favour, which in addition to causing <Skill name="Surge of the mists"/> to hit 9 times, the <Effect name="Launch"/> from <SpecialActionKey name="hypernovalaunch"/> will also double-hit, bringing the <Specialization name="Renegade"/>'s defiance bar damage to 1814 alone!
+Once again you have the <SpecialActionKey name="hypernovalaunch"/> working in your favour, which in addition to causing <Skill name="Surge of the mists"/> to hit 9 times, the <Control name="Launch"/> from <SpecialActionKey name="hypernovalaunch"/> will also double-hit, bringing the <Specialization name="Renegade"/>'s defiance bar damage to 1814 alone!

 The only reason the <Specialization name="Berserker"/> carries an off-hand mace on Arkk is to get the <Item name="severance"/> buff by precasting <Skill name="Tremor"/> after each bloom phase.